The Courts of the Morning: Literary significance and criticism

 Buchan's fifteenth novel, The Courts of the Morning was published in September, 1929, by Hodder & Stoughton.
 Contemporary reviewer J. B. Priestley criticized the lengthy space devoted to detailing troop movements and describing the terrain, exposition that slows down the more thrilling sequences such as Janet's hostage ordeal.
 (Buchan never went to South America, so all the lovingly described landscapes are fictional.)
 Buchan's biographer Andrew Lownie also felt that Castor's redemption was unrealistic.

-Allusions/references to actual people and places
+Allusions

 The character of Sandy Arbuthnot was partly based on Buchan's friend, Aubrey Herbert.